 Medigap Plan N is another popular choice for supplemental coverage.
 Premiums for Plan N range from $96.73 to $382.15.
 Deductibles are often lower for policies that charge higher premiums.
 Be sure to compare the premiums of the plans you consider before you enroll.

-If you need a plan with a low deductible and can afford the higher premiums, Plan A and Plan C have high premiums.
-Plan A can cost more than $1345 per month, and Plan C costs over $559.
+If you need a plan with a low deductible and can afford the higher premiums, Plan F and Plan C have high premiums.
+Plan F can cost more than $150 per month, and Plan C premiums are over $199.
 The higher premium places these plans out of the reach of some Medicare beneficiaries.

 |LETTER PLAN||LOWEST PREMIUM||HIGHEST PREMIUM|

 Medicare Part D plans are supplemental Medicare plans that provide prescription drug coverage.
 Along with some Medicare Advantage plans, they offer enrollees a way to complement their existing coverage.
-Prescription drug plans in Maryland are stand-alone plans, not add-ons to Medicare Parts A and B.
+Prescription drug plans in Maryland are stand-alone plans and aren’t included in Medicare Parts A and B.

 The UnitedHealthcare plan has a slightly lower deductible of $310.
 Its premium is $29.30, higher than many alternatives, but it also has a four-star rating.